-The Zapier addon lets you connect your forms to over 500 web apps including Twilio so that you get alerted when someone submits your form on your site.
+The Zapier addon lets you connect your forms to over 1,500+ web apps, including things like Drip, Jira, and Twilio so that you get alerted when someone submits your form on your site.
 You can learn how to connect WPForms with Zapier here.

 Now let’s connect your form to Twilio.

 The first thing you need to do is to log in to your Zapier account.
 Then, begin to make a Zap with WPForms as your Trigger App.
 For a complete step-by-step guide to making a Zap, you can check out our tutorial on how to get started with Zapier.